907sjl/moving-rates-bokeh/README.md

 When the callback function is invoked it loops through the **ClinicPlot** instances that were passed in to the constructor and requests a new dataset for each using the newly selected clinic name as a filter.
 The **create_dataset()** method is implemented by every class that implements the **ClinicPlot** base class.
-The new dataset for each visual is transformed into a Python dictionary and assigned as the new data for the line glyphs in the Bokeh figure.
+The new dataset for each visual is assigned as the new data for the line glyphs in the Bokeh figure.
 Finally, the callback asks each plot instance to reset its y-axis range in the manner implemented by that class.
-This transitions between the data range of one clinic to the range of another.
+This axis reset transitions between the data range of one clinic to the range of another.

 ```
 def _clinic_slicer_callback(self, attr: str, old, new) -> None: